Dylan-vrl/com304-go2/isaac/README.md

 ### Examples of possible tasks
 The simulator allows for native ROS2 support and provides a set of sensors, including RGBD cameras, IMU, and LIDAR to mention a few.
-While learning how to use the simulator, we have been able to create a simple environment with a GO2 robot controlled using a trained low level policy and ROS2 teleop, we were also able to get sensor data such as Lidar (note: these visible points are for debugging). <br/>
+While learning how to use the simulator, we have been able to create a simple environment with a GO2 robot controlled using a trained low level policy and ROS2 teleop, we were also able to get sensor data such as Lidar (note: these visible points are for debugging).

+This is shown in the video below (click).<br/>
 [![lidar_go2](https://img.youtube.com/vi/Dx7pLRo_t60/0.jpg)](https://www.youtube.com/watch?v=Dx7pLRo_t60)

-It is also possible to create more complex tasks such as the one shown in the video below where an agent has to navigate through rough randomized terrain using force and lazer sensors. <br/>
+It is also possible to create more complex tasks such as the one shown in the video below where an agent has to navigate through rough randomized terrain using force and lazer sensors as shown in the video below (click). <br/>
 [![rough_terrain](https://img.youtube.com/vi/uhK3vNfGLug/0.jpg)](https://www.youtube.com/watch?v=uhK3vNfGLug)

 ## Our task